PassiveLogic/swift-dispatch-async/README.md

 The current implementation of `DispatchSemaphore` has some limitations.
 Blocking threads goes against the design goals of Swift Concurrency.
 The `wait` function on `DispatchSemaphore` goes against this goal.
-Furthermore, most wasm targets run on a single thread from the web browser, so any time the `wait` function ends up blocking the calling thread, it would almost certainly hang a single-threaded wasm executable.
+Furthermore, most wasm targets run on a single thread from the web browser, so any time the `wait` function ends up blocking the calling thread, it would almost certainly freeze the single-threaded wasm executable.

 To navigate these issues, there are some limitations: